c6at/zone/README.md

 # Important
-please refrain from using anything besides csb and render for deploying.
+please dont use anything besides csb and render for deploying.

 # What is zone?
 zone is a web proxy